 Prepping your Ice Cubes

-The day before you want to paint gather your ice cuba trays (these can be regular ones or in fun shapes), the tempra paint, and a set of chopsticks.
+The day before you want to paint gather your ice cube trays (these can be regular ones or in fun shapes), the tempra paint, and a set of chopsticks.

 First squirt your paint in the ice cube trays.
-You should fill about 1/4 of each cube square/rectangle.
+You should fill about 1/4 of each cube square/rectangle with paint.

-Next full them the rest of the way with water.
+Next fill them the rest of the way with water.
 Fill them a total of 3/4 of the way full so the colors don’t blend.
+Don’t fill the trays directly from the tap to avoid mixing the paint and getting yourself messy.

 Before putting the trays in the freezer to sit overnight, use the chopsticks to mix the paint and water together.
 This will help ensure when the ice cubes freeze there is paint distributed throughout.
 It will make the painting look better!